Check for Specific Failure Event

 end

-This specification checks that a certain event's payload was never outside the appropriate bounds.
-In addition, it gives an example of adding metadata to specifications, for both the behavior and the case.
+This specification checks that a certain event's attribute was never outside the appropriate bounds.

 behavior "Voltage within bounds"